All Products

 Note

-Select columns, tables, or databases as the objects to be migrated.
-If you select tables or columns as the objects to be migrated, DTS does not migrate other objects such as views, triggers, and stored procedures to the destination database.
+You can select columns, tables, or databases as the objects to be migrated.
+If you select tables or columns as the objects to be migrated, DTS does not migrate other objects such as views, triggers, or stored procedures to the destination database.

 Selected Objects

 • To change the name of an object to be migrated in the destination instance, right-click the object in the Selected Objects section.
-For more information, see Map object names.
+For more information, see Map database, table, and column names.

 • To remove one or more objects that are selected for migration, click the objects in the Selected Objects section and then click the image icon to move the objects to the Source Objects section.